kartoza/sawps/docs/src/user/manual/data-upload/panel.md

 ## Summary

-The Data Upload Page is an essential tool for managing the user's data, allowing the user to input new records, categorize them with properties, and visualize spatial data using the interactive map.
+The Data Upload Page is an essential tool for managing the user's data, allowing the user to input new records, categorise them with properties, and visualise spatial data using the interactive map.
 Whether the user is adding new information or searching for existing records, this page provides a user-friendly experience to help the user effectively handle their data.

 ## Step 1